Risk Assessments 2020-21

 What should my child expect from immediate remote education in the first day or two of pupils being sent home?

-On the first day that a bubble/cohort of children begin remote learning, they will access the home learning pack that has been prepared and will be emailed to families.
+On the first day that a class/cohort of children begin remote learning, they will access the home learning pack that has been prepared and will be emailed to families.
 The children will have an initial Zoom call with their class teacher or a familiar member of staff (if class teacher is unavailable) to set out the first days learning tasks.
 There will also be an end of the day Zoom call to feedback how everyone has got on and share a class story.

 During this time, teachers will set additional learning tasks for children to access which will be to understand access children have at home and supporting families in getting prepared for the future remote learning days.
 Staff, including SLT, will be available throughout the day using our communication app Class Dojo to support with any questions about accessing learning and organise loan of devices where appropriate or necessary.